 The Visigoths sack Rome

-Richard Cavendish remembers the event that signalled the beginning of the end of the Western Roman empire
+Richard Cavendish remembers the attack, on August 24th 410, that signalled the beginning of the end of the Western Roman empire

 Honorius’s regent was his father’s choice, an able general called Stilicho, himself half-German and half-Roman and who kept a loyal German bodyguard.
 In the early 400s Alaric, who had been attacking the Romans in the Balkans, turned to repeated invasions of Italy, which Stilicho repelled.
 He hoped to draw the Visigoths into an alliance against the eastern Romans, but now hordes of other Germanic warriors invaded the western empire across the Rhine.
 In 408 Stilicho was beheaded in Ravenna as a traitor who, it was claimed, had conspired with Alaric to put his own son on Honorius’s throne.

 What Alaric really wanted was land on which his people could settle and an accepted place within the empire, which the authorities in Ravenna would not give him.
 Needing to keep his followers well rewarded, he marched on Rome and besieged it until the Roman senate paid him to go away.
 In 409 he attacked Rome again and was able to set up a temporary emperor, Priscus Atallus, who did not last long.
 In 410, with the authorities in Ravenna still refusing his demands, Alaric led his warriors against Rome once more.